Byte-Me/Catering-System/README.md

 - [x] Add single select to Customers.
 - [x] Right click user to choose wether to edit, delete or add new customer(LOW PRIORITY).
 - [ ] Divide customer type and ACTIVE/INACTIVE state of customer in database and create methods for setting/getting
+- [ ] Test after implementing the above

 ### Orders:
 - [x] Change status integer to enum.